 Schedule time to complete every one of these tasks.
 You’ll instantly see your overwhelm dissipate.

 Lower your bar a little bit.
-Give yourself a little leeway and realize that you’ve been doing a lot of the right things.
+Give yourself some leeway and realize that you’ve been doing a lot of the right things.
 The goals were probably harder than you thought.
 You can still get there but it will take more work.
-Remember: Patience!
+Patience!

 Overwhelm is one the most insidious Motivation Murderers but also one of the most straight-forward to get rid of.
-If you are paralyzed by being Overwhelmed then you have to externalize your life.
-Get all your activities somewhere you can see it.
+If you are paralyzed by Overwhelm, you have to externalize your life.
+Get all your activities somewhere you can see them.
 This isn’t a one-time deal.

 Just like your desk, your mind needs to be cleared constantly.